 Non-motor symptoms may include:

-Because the range of symptoms can be diverse, if you have concerns, we recommend starting with a visit to one of our primary care doctors.
+Because Parkinson’s disease symptoms can be diverse, if you have concerns, we recommend starting with a visit to one of our primary care doctors.
 Our primary care doctors are experienced in diagnosing and treating hundreds of health conditions and can help you get the answers you need.
 If your care requires additional expertise, your primary care doctor will connect you directly to one of our neurologists specializing in parkinson's disease.

 Many different health conditions can cause symptoms related to your movement, balance and speech, so our doctors may use a range of tests to find timely answers and begin developing your personalized treatment plan, including: